sslab-gatech/avpass/docs/README.md

 # Generate malware variation

+## Collecting malware

 To infer rules by using 2k factorial experiments, you need to put your malware as seed.
 Do you have malware samples?
 We recommend you to download samples from here.
 Note that we should use malware from different family for better inferring result.

 - DREBIN: https://www.sec.cs.tu-bs.de/~danarp/drebin/
 - VirusShare: https://virusshare.com/

+## Setup

 First, make input and output directory and copy your malware into the directory.
 Check your `conf.py` to include or exclude necessary obfuscations.
+Especially, you should modify `INFERRING_LIST` to define your obfuscation.
 Then execute `gen_variations.py` script.
 For example:

 ```
 $ cd src